French court repeals law on regulated gas prices

-PARIS (Reuters) - France's highest administrative court repealed on Wednesday a law on regulated gas prices, under which about half of France's residential clients and 11 percent of professional users buy gas, saying it hurt competition and was against EU regulations.
+PARIS (Reuters) - France's highest administrative court on Wednesday repealed a law on regulated gas prices, which covers about half of France's retail customers and 11 percent of professional users, saying it hurt competition and was against European Union regulations.

+The court's decision does not mean an immediate end to regulated gas prices in France because some of the rules were included in a 2015 French energy bill, which can only be repealed by a government decree.

+"The Council of State ... repeals the decree of 16 May 2013 on regulated tariffs for the sale of natural gas on the grounds that the maintenance of such tariffs is contrary to European Union laws," the court said in a statement.

 Regulated gas tariffs for about 5.4 million residential customers are set each month by the government after consultation with France's CRE energy market regulator.

-State-controlled utility EDF and Engie, in which the government holds a stake of over 28 percent, retain retail market shares of 86 percent and 77 percent respectively, nearly a decade after the French market was opened up to competition.

-The court's decision, however, does not mean an immediate end to the regulated tariffs because parts of the regulation were included in a 2015 French energy bill, which can only be repealed by a government decree.

-Neither Engie nor the French government were available to comment immediately.
+French government was not available to comment immediately.

+Engie said it was now up to the government to decide whether to annul the decree on regulated tariffs.
+It also said the court's decision did not question existing contracts to avoid market uncertainty.

+"It is the government’s responsibility to deal as quickly as possible with the consequences of this decision through the legislative route," Engie said, adding that customers would need a long transitional period.

 Engie had said in the past that the regulated pricing enabled it to meet public service obligations, including guaranteeing the security of supply, while the French government has said the mechanism protects the long-term purchasing power of consumers.